elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 Intuition, Definition, Derivation, and Analysis of Parameters...

-As Analysts/Scientists/Engineers, we predict various probabilities such as click-through rate of a link, abandonment rate of a call coming to a customer service, chance of a call to be transferred to another agent, or chance of a call to be associated with a certain topic such as fraud activity, order a new item or cancellation.
+As Analysts/Scientists/Engineers, we predict various probabilities such as click-through rate of a link, chance of a customer to respond to a survey, abandonment rate of a call coming to a customer service, chance of a call to be transferred to another agent, or chance of a call to be associated with a certain topic such as fraud activity, order a new item or cancellation.
 Suppose that you are